 - Beat the heavy cream to soft peaks with a stand mixer.
 Scrape into a separate bowl for later.
 Without bothering to wash the mixer bowl, add the cream cheese and sugar.
 Beat until fluffy, about 2 minutes.
 Beat in vanilla extract.
 Remove the bowl from the stand mixer and use a rubber spatula to gently fold the whipped cream into the cream cheese mixture.

 - Scrape this cheesecake batter into the prepared crust using a rubber spatula to evenly smooth it into the pan.
-Cover the pan with plastic wrap and freeze 2 hours.
-Top with cherry pie filling and serve immediately or store in freezer until ready to serve (up to one month).
+Cover the pan with plastic wrap and chill for 4 hours.
+Top with cherry pie filling just before serving.